MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_interface.md

 Each driver that imports the interface (whether by sending **IRP_MN_QUERY_INTERFACE** or by receiving the interface from another driver) must call the *InterfaceDereference* routine after it has finished using the interface.
 After calling the *InterfaceDereference* routine, a driver cannot use the interface again without first reobtaining it.

-> [!NOTE]
-> When introducing a new version of an existing interface, create a new GUID instead of revising the **Size** or **Version** fields of this structure.
+When introducing a new version of an existing interface, create a new GUID instead of revising the **Size** or **Version** fields of this structure.
 For more info, see [Using Driver-Defined Interfaces](/windows-hardware/drivers/wdf/using-driver-defined-interfaces).

 ## -see-also